quddus-larik/oneManage/README.md

 Description must have Proof using screen shot, screen records.

 >[!WARNING]
->It is important to discuss before creating an Issue or Pull Request.
+>It is important to discuss after creating an Issue or Pull Request.

 ### Pull Request
 The important in pull request if you solve it working in existing open issue then use commit title in format like `solved Close #number <type> issue`.